joe-habel/Chrome-Global-Media-Key-Hog-Fix/readme.md

 Once your paths are configured, go ahead and run Setup.exe, and you should have a shortcut on your Desktop ready to go

-### Using this fix and swapping between what can use media keys
+## How to swap between applications that can use media keys

 While this does provide somewhat of a painless way to be able to use media keys globally for both local applications and Chrome, chrome only updates when it is shutdown.
 So before you launch the fix, chrome must be closed.